abishek-bhat/Timeseries/README.md

 # Timeseries
-Forecasting of onion prices of banglore using mean model and linear model.
+Forecasting of onion prices using mean model and linear model.